3 ways insurers can manage their cyber threat

 Arity recaps our panel from DIGIN 2019 on why maintaining trust with auto insurance customers is table stakes for doing business.

-Last month, I was with the Arity crew at Digital Insurance’s DIGIN conference in Austin, Texas.
+In 2019, I was with the Arity crew at Digital Insurance’s DIGIN conference in Austin, Texas.
 It’s one of my favorite industry conferences not only because they have great speakers (Steve Wozniak’s keynote was a personal highlight for me) but also because conversations there are squarely focused around the role technology plays in the future of insurance.
 As advancement in technologies including telematics and our ability to harness mobility data becomes a reality, the insurance industry is on the cusp of a major transformation.

 Part of our responsibility as an industry is to ensure we usher consumers and customers and partners through these periods of change without sacrificing our business standards and values.
 This is especially true in the preservation of data security and privacy.